 How do I choose a funeral home or cremation service provider in Albuquerque?

-Also, if you have a specific financial budget for the overall funeral cost, you will likely want to make funeral price comparisons before selecting a suitable funeral home.
+Also, if you have a specific financial budget for the cost of the funeral, you will likely want to compare cremation prices before selecting a suitable funeral home.

 What are my funeral service or cremation service options in Albuquerque?

-There are a range of funeral service providers serving the Albuquerque area, and you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
+Various funeral service providers serve the Albuquerque area, and you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
 You will need to decide if you want a traditional funeral, something more modern like a life celebration service, or if you want to consider cremation as a more affordable option.

 Read on to find out more about direct cremation and how it is your most affordable option.